 Truth is, originally the architects did not want to build buildings that were adjacent to one another, but they did not succeed with this because of growing population numbers and the rise in local real estate.

-It is recommended to travel around here by foot or bike, both popular mode of transportations in the area.
-You can see here many bike lane, and where there aren’t any – enlargements of streets to fits this style of commute.
+It is recommended to travel around here by foot or bike, both popular mode of transportation in the area.
+You can see here many bike lanes, and where there aren’t any – enlargements of streets to fits this style of commute.
 You can rent bikes at local bike shops or different locations in the city.

 is named after the main street leading from North-West Berlin towards the city Prenzlau.
 Most of the residents that originally lived here were intellectuals, artists, and students.

 Not by accident did this place make it through World War II.
 It was mostly populated by poor workers, as opposed to other areas where military and governmental leaders were living, and was therefore not an important bombing site.

 Right after the fall of the Berlin Wall many young people came here because of the low real estate prices, and its proximity to the city center.

 The area underwent a massive renovation – houses that were previously heated by coal stoves and without bathrooms and were renovated and all modern systems were implemented.

 In 2001, the "neighborhood reform" occurred here, Prenzlauer Berg was reunited with Pankow and Oiisenza neighborhoods.
 Many of the residents are still not used to the change, and they still use the old names and not the new one, the unified name "Pankow."